In This Corner of the World (film): Plot

-A cheerful and easily distracted woman named Suzu lives in a seaside town called Eba near Hiroshima.
-As a child, Suzu enjoys sketching and painting the world around her, often viewing her surroundings through a surrealistic blend of real scenery and art-inspired flourishes that permeate her vision.
-As her proficiency for art increases, Suzu paints a superb picture for her childhood friend and crush, Tetsu, as he stares at the sea and laments the death of his brother, who drowned during his service as a sailor.
-In 1943, 18-year-old Suzu marries Shusaku, whom she had met as a child, and joins his family in Kure, a large naval port city 15 miles away from Hiroshima City, as a navy civilian.
+A young girl named Suzu lives in a seaside town called Eba near Hiroshima.
+One day, Suzu paints a picture for her classmate, Tetsu, as he stares at the sea and laments the death of his brother, who drowned during his service as a sailor.
+In 1943, 18-year-old Suzu marries a young military clerk named Shusaku, whom she had once met as a child, and joins his family in Kure, a large naval port city 15 miles away from Hiroshima.
 As she adjusts to her new life, the threat of the Pacific War begins to encroach on the townspeople.

+Suzu and Shusaku's family house is located on a hillside overlooking the town and with a view of the Combined Fleet in the harbor.
+Suzu's sister-in-law Keiko and niece Harumi occasionally stay at the house.
 As food shortages become commonplace, the government implements food rationing.
 Warning and evacuation preparations against United States air raids begin.
-Suzu, as a housewife in a Tonarigumi, takes turns overseeing food distribution, attends training against air raids, and makes women's trousers fit for emergency evacuation by cutting traditional clothing, such as kimonos.
-The family builds the air-raid shelter in the garden.
+Suzu, as a housewife in a Tonarigumi, takes turns overseeing food distribution, attends training against air raids, and other wartime preparations.

-Suzu and Shusaku's family house is located on a hillside with a view of the Japanese Naval Fleet in the harbor, including the largest battleships, Yamato and Musashi.
-Suzu enjoys viewing boats on the sea with her niece, Harumi.

-Harumi and her mother Keiko had been living in another city.
-Keiko is an independent modern woman who had chosen her own husband who ran a watch shop.
-Keiko had met her husband in his shop when she went to get a watch.
-He died young leaving Keiko, Harumi and a son behind.
-Keiko's husband's family took over the family's watch business and Keiko left her husband's home leaving her son, the legal heir of her husband, behind.

-One day, while sketching the bay area and some visiting ships, Suzu is accosted by the military police who come close to accusing her of espionage because of the potential militaristic nature of her drawings.
-Suzu is horrified, but her adopted family laughs off the incident, exclaiming at length that Suzu is too lackadaisical and good-natured for espionage.

-In December 1944, Suzu's childhood friend and crush Tetsu, now a navy sailor, visits Suzu; he has been assigned to the Japanese cruiser Aoba, stationed in Kure.
+In December 1944, Tetsu, now a sailor in the Imperial Navy, visits Suzu.
 Understanding that it might be Suzu's last chance to see Tetsu alive, Shusaku leaves them alone to talk.
 Though he confessed his love for her, Suzu told him she loved her husband more than anything.
 The next spring, Shusaku is drafted by the Navy and quartered with troops in Otake City, 40 miles away.